odio4u/trench-db/doc/storage/wal.md

-This document describes the current embedded WAL ("ewal") implementation in the `storage` crate, including its file layout, public API, initialization behavior, and integration with the storage node.
+This document describes the current embedded WAL ("ewal") implementation in the `storage` crate, including its file layout, public API, initialization behavior, integration with the storage node, and the roadmap to a production persistence layer.

 For the broader storage design, see [`storage.md`](storage.md).
 For usage details, see [`storage_layer_and_usage.md`](storage_layer_and_usage.md).